huggingface/hub-docs/docs/hub/sample-factory.md

 # Using sample-factory at Hugging Face

 `sample-factory` is a codebase for high throughput asynchronous reinforcement learning.
-It has integrations with HuggingFace Hub to push models with evaluation results and training metrics to the hub.
+It has integrations with the Hugging Face Hub to share models with evaluation results and training metrics.

 ## Exploring sample-factory in the Hub